wkumari/draft-vandergaast-edns-client-subnet/README.md

       it MUST be set to 0.

    o  ADDRESS, variable number of octets, contains either an IPv4 or
-      IPv6 address, depending on FAMILY, truncated to the number of bits indicated by the SOURCE PREFIX-LENGTH field, with bits set to 0 to pad to the end of the last octet needed.
-Trailing all-zero octets SHOULD be omitted.
+      IPv6 address, depending on FAMILY, which MUST be truncated to the number of bits indicated by the SOURCE PREFIX-LENGTH field, padding with 0 bits to pad to the end of the last octet needed.

+   o  A server receiving an ECS option that uses more ADDRESS octets
+      than are needed, or that has non-zero bits set beyond SOURCE PREFIX-LENGTH, SHOULD return REFUSED to reject the packet, as a signal to the developer of the software making the request to fix their implementation.

    All fields are in network byte order ("big-endian", per [RFC1700], Data Notation).

-6. Protocol Description
+7. Protocol Description

-6.1.
+7.1.
 Originating the Option

-   The ECS option should generally be added by Recursive Resolvers when querying Authoritative Nameservers, as described in Section 11.
+   The ECS option should generally be added by Recursive Resolvers when querying Authoritative Nameservers, as described in Section 12.
 The option can also be initialized by a Stub Resolver or Forwarder.

-6.1.1.
+Contavalli, et al.       Expires March 28, 2016                 [Page 7]

+Internet-Draft        Client Subnet in DNS Queries        September 2015

+7.1.1.
 Recursive Resolvers

    The setup of the ECS option in a Recursive Resolver depends on the client query that triggered the resolution process.